GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     c.
 6 motion regressors (based on motion correction results)
     d.
 6 motion derivative regressors: the temporal derivative of each motion regressor
     e. csf or/and wmcsf signals
 The script also generates a global signal regression version which only regresses out the 3 trends (a) and global signals of the brain.
+One can modify the list of regressors in Ln85--Ln86 and Ln91 in "PreprocessingScript_step2.sh".
 #### 4. Normalization & temporal filtering
     a.
 Normalize the regressed signals
     b.
 Bandpass filter: bandwidth depends on the use of anesthesia